dnanexus/dx-streaming-upload/README.md

 --------------
 - `mode`: `{deploy, debug}` In the *debug* mode, monitoring cron job is triggered every minute; in *deploy mode*, monitoring cron job is triggered every hour.
 - `upload_project`: ID of the DNAnexus project that the RUN folders should be uploaded to.
 The ID is of the form `project-BpyQyjj0Y7V0Gbg7g52Pqf8q`
+- `novaseq`: (Optional) Boolean value indicating whether NovaSeq machine was used.
+Default value is `false`, set to `true` in case NovaSeq machine was used.
 - `dx_token`: API token for the DNAnexus user to be used for data upload.
 The API token should give minimally UPLOAD access to the `{{ upload project }}`, or CONTRIBUTE access if `downstream_applet` is specified.
 Instructions for generating a API token can be found on the DNAnexus documentation [Authentication Tokens](https://documentation.dnanexus.com/user/login-and-logout#generating-an-authentication-token) page.
 This value is overriden by `dx_user_token` in `monitored_users`.
 - `monitored_users`: This is a list of objects, each representing a remote user, with its set of incremental upload parameters.
 For each `monitored_user`, the following values are accepted
   - `username`: (Required) username of the remote user